 Modern Pentathlon is one of the most versatile Olympic sports

-In Great Britain she and her colleagues profit from the infrastructure at Bath University.
+In Great Britain, she and her colleagues profit from the infrastructure at Bath University.
 “Two years ago I graduated.
 Now, I concentrate on my sport.
 We have two sessions every morning and continue with the practice in the afternoon”, French explains.
 The British system is successful.
 Since Sydney 2000 British women have been collected five Olympic medals, the last one 2012 in London.
-At the Olympics in the British capital Samantha Murray won silver.
+At the Olympics in the British capital, Samantha Murray won silver.

-In Tenerife she practiced together with her teammates and used the time on the island for her perfect preparation for the World Cup season which will start at the end of February.
+In Tenerife, she practised together with her teammates and used the time on the island for her perfect preparation for the World Cup season which will start at the end of February.
 Besides the endurance and technique, athletes need to be mentally strong to compete in Modern Pentathlon successfully.
 “We start our long day with two hours of fencing.
 During this time you need to concentrate on a very high level”, Kate French explains.
-The fencing could be a start of a perfect day or the first difficult challenge.
+The fencing could be the start of a perfect day or the first difficult challenge.
 “If I have a good fence, I’ll try to keep the things going on.
 If I have a bad fence, I’ll try to take the other four disciplines to get it right.
 I don’t want to give up”, says French.« back to overview